Shauntjh92/MPG_Project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://archive.ics.uci.edu/dataset/9/auto+mpg)

-Here is a sample project using a simple model for MPG prediction.
+Here is a sample project using a simple model for Miles Per Gallon (MPG) prediction.
+The data was sourced from the UCI Machine Learning repository, it contains the city-cycle fuel consumption in miles per gallon.
+The main aim of this project is to predict the MPG value for a vehicle, given that we have other attributes available for a given vehicle.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>